-There are dedicated sites (shared below) with various job listings shared for short term projects ranging from translation, transcription, typing, drafting emails to writing articles, research reports and listicles.
+There are dedicated sites (shared below) with various job listings shared for short-term projects ranging from translation, transcription, typing, drafting emails to writing articles, research reports, and listicles.
 The topics also vary from programming and marketing to business and finance.
-In some platforms like Problogger, Freelancer and Freelance Writing, you also get ghost writing projects for novels.
+On some platforms like Problogger, Freelancer, and Freelance Writing, you also get ghostwriting projects for novels.
 You can bid for any project that interests you and if your bid is the best, the project is yours.

 - Monthly earning from writing: (Range) Newbie Rs.8-10,000/-

 - Location: Remote

 - Where to start: Start with websites where you can apply for freelancing projects.
 Some options of such International sites are:

 Some options of such Indian sites are:

 You can also start from Twitter (Search for Hashtag #CallforPitches to find relevant results), Monster.com, Times Jobs, and Facebook groups.
 Topping the list of recommended FB groups is the Indian Copyeditors Forum.
 This group has a lot of freelance editors and copy editors as the name suggests, along with content writers and aspiring writers.
 This group is very well managed and they regularly conduct online workshops to train the members apart from sharing regular job openings, tips, and tricks on how to do it better and effectively, etc. Before COVID-19, they were conducting regular meet-ups in different cities too.
 The following groups share only job opportunities.
 Alternatively, you could also post your resume and seek projects: